Using secs4go for GEM Host and Equipment Development

 - Custom stream handlers

-to remove. - Default stream handler
+handler.RegisterStreamFunctionHandler(stream, function, fn)to intercept specific SECS-II messages,nilto remove. - Default stream handler

-installs a fallback. - Event subscriptions
+handler.RegisterDefaultStreamHandler(fn)installs a fallback. - Event subscriptions

-. - Timeout tuning
+handler.Events()exposes typed callbacks, e.g.EventReportReceived. - Timeout tuning

-exposes setters for T3/T5/T6/T7/T8 and linktest intervals.
+protocol.Timeouts()exposes setters for T3/T5/T6/T7/T8 and linktest intervals.

 7. Logging HSMS/GEM Traffic

-Detailed wire logging can be toggled through gem.LoggingOptions
+Detailed wire logging can be toggled through gem.LoggingOptions:

 1 | handler, err := gem.NewGemHandler(gem.Options{ |

-prints SML followed by the hex dump.- Provide a custom
+LoggingModeSMLprints human-readable SML (default when enabled).LoggingModeBinaryprints hexadecimal HSMS frames.LoggingModeBothprints SML followed by the hex dump.- Provide a custom

-to redirect output. - Adjust behaviour at runtime with
+io.WriterviaLoggingOptions.Writerto redirect output. - Adjust behaviour at runtime with

 8. Interoperability Checks